 We are committed to ensuring high levels of learning for every student.
-Our practices are grounded in the science of teaching through the use of effective evidence- and research-based instructional practices, and the art of teaching, through the use of student-centered innovative and promising practices.
+Our practices are predicated on both the science of teaching, through the use of effective instructional practices that are grounded in research, and the art of teaching, through the use of student-centered innovative and promising practices.

 Coordination of all district, state, and national assessments is facilitated through the Instruction Office.
 Forest Hills teachers use multiple types of assessment to support students’ academic growth and development.
 Administrators and district staff use assessment results to continually improve instructional practices and ensure our curriculum meets or exceeds state and federal expectations.

 State of Michigan Assessments

 Forest Hills Public Schools complies with all state and federal requirements for annual testing of students.

 Annual assessments include:

 - MI-Access – grades 3-8, 11 (These are alternative assessments for students whose IEP teams have determined that it is not appropriate for them to participate in the state’s general education assessments)

 - PSAT – grades 8, 9, and 10